DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 You can search and apply for jobs by region, subject specialism and age group.
 Most teaching vacancies are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.

+You can set up a job alert to be updated about opportunities throughout the year.

+### Check the school you apply to can sponsor your visa

 Before you apply for a teaching job, contact the school to make sure it is a Home Office licensed visa sponsor.
 If the school is a sponsor, it can help you apply for your visa.
 Schools can also become sponsors to employ you.
 Submit your application, and if you are offered the job, you’ll then be able to apply for your visa.

-You can set up a job alert to be updated about opportunities throughout the year.

 <p class="call-to-action__action">